Williamston High School

 Williamston High School was a public high school located in Williamston, North Carolina.
 It was one of four high schools in Martin County Schools and closed circa 2010.
-Students formerly served by this school are now served by Riverside High School.
+Students formerly served by this school were served by Riverside High School until July 2024, when the Martin County Board of Education merged South Creek High School and Riverside High School to form Martin County High School.